 Preliminary Ecological Appraisals (PEA) usually comprise a desk study, which is a search of all ecological records in the vicinity of the development site (provided by the local environmental records centre), and an extended Phase 1 Habitat Survey.
 A report will be produced, which assesses the ecological value of the habitats present and the potential impacts of the proposed development, as well as highlighting opportunities for biodiversity gains.
 The report will outline any requirement for further surveys and can help to inform mitigation strategies.

 Phase 1 Habitat surveys

 This is typically the first stage of assessing the ecological value of a site and identifying potential ecological constraints.
-The Phase 1 Habitat Survey identifies the habitats present and their associated plant species, assesses the potential of the site to support protected species and identifies any requirement for more detailed habitat (National Vegetation Classification, NVC and Hedgerow Assessments) and species surveys (provided by Plan for Ecology).
-We offer this service across Cornwall, Devon, Somerset and across the UK.
+The Phase 1 Habitat Survey identifies the habitats present and their associated plant species, assesses the potential of the site to support protected species and identifies any requirement for more detailed habitat (National Vegetation Classification, NVC and Hedgerow Assessments) and species surveys (provided by Plan for Ecology Ltd).
+We offer this service across Cornwall, Devon, Somerset and throughout the UK.

 National Vegetation Classification (NVC) surveys

 The National Vegetation Classification (NVC) is a standardised system for classifying and describing plant communities within the UK.
 NVC surveys are more detailed botanical surveys than Phase 1 Habitat surveys, which involve the use of quadrats to collect detailed information on the plant species present, their abundance and the botanical structure of the site.

 NVC surveys may be required for large-scale developments and those that require an Environmental Impact Assessment, or for developments within or close to sensitive habitats, such as Sites of Special Scientific Interest (SSSIs).